Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Introduction

-If we have a clear idea how these noisy views on the ground truth are generated (votes that are cast in the context of PB, protein configurations that are proposed for the EterRNA platform, or approval submitted for some grant proposals)---that is, if we have a well-defined \emph{noise model}---we, in principle, are able to design a voting rule that maximises the likelihood of returning the ground truth, i.e., the best set of projects that fit our budget.
+If we have a clear idea how these noisy views on the ground truth are generated (votes that are cast in the context of PB, protein configurations that are proposed for the EterRNA platform, or approvals submitted for some grant proposals)---that is, if we have a well-defined \emph{noise model}---we, in principle, are able to design a voting rule that maximises the likelihood of returning the ground truth, i.e., the best set of projects that fit our budget.
 Of course, in practice we do not have access to this noise model.
 Still, if a natural voting rule turns out to be such a \emph{maximum likelihood estimator} (MLE) for a natural choice of noise model, then we can interpret this as an argument for using that rule.
-Similarly, if we can prove that for a given rule there does not exist \emph{any} noise model that would make that rule an MLE, then we should interpret this as an argument against using that rule.
+Similarly, if we can prove that for a given rule there does not exist \emph{any} noise model that would make that rule an MLE, then that rule will be less suitable in contexts where it is reasonable to assume that there exists some form of ground truth regarding the right decision to be taken.